-In his first year of coaching at JHU, Jebb led seven athletes to three All-American honors, four Academic All-American honors, nine school records and three championship meet records.
-He coached Andrew Bartnett to a second place finish in the decathlon and Jenn Su to a fifth place finish in the heptathlon at the 2016 NCAA Division III Outdoor Championships in their first seasons competing in those events.
+In his first year of coaching at Hopkins, Jebb led 7 athletes to 3 All-American honors, 4 Academic All-American honors, 9 school records, and 3 championship meet records.
+He coached Andrew Bartnett to a 2nd place finish in the decathlon and Jenn Su to a 5th place finish in the heptathlon at the 2016 NCAA Division III Outdoor Championships in their first seasons competing in those events.
 At the 2016 NCAA Division III Indoor Championships, Jebb coached Devin Conley to an All-American finish in the heptathlon and a 494-point improvement from the previous year.
-Between the indoor and outdoor Centennial Conference Championships, Jebb’s athletes took home eight event titles.
+Between the indoor and outdoor Centennial Conference Championships, Jebb’s athletes took home 8 event titles.

-In his one season at Duke, Jebb was the Blue Devils’ leading triple jumper.
-His 46-11.75 triple jump at the Virginia Tech Elite on February 6, 2015 was the second longest in school history.
+In his one season at Duke, Jebb was the Blue Devils’ leading triple jumper, finishing with the second longest jump in school history.
 Jebb was also named to the ACC Academic Honor Roll in his lone season at Duke.

 Jebb double majored at Hopkins in biomedical engineering and applied math & statistics and received his master’s degree from Duke in engineering management.
 Jebb counts Nick Newman as his greatest coaching mentor outside of Johns Hopkins.